Fighting around Yemen’s Hodeida leaves 12 dead, 25 wounded

-SANAA, Yemen (AP) — Yemeni officials say fighting between Shiite rebels and forces loyal to Yemen’s internationally recognized government near the strategic Red Sea port of Hodeida has killed at least 12 people and wounded 25 from both sides.
+SANAA, Yemen (AP) — Fighting has erupted between Shiite rebels and forces loyal to Yemen’s internationally recognized government near the strategic Red Sea port of Hodeida, leaving at least 12 people dead and 25 others wounded from both sides, officials said on Sunday, just two days ahead of the implementation of a cease-fire agreed in talks in Sweden earlier this week.

-They said the fighting south and east of Hodeida began Saturday night and continued until Sunday afternoon.
-The hostilities follow Thursday’s agreement at U.N.-sponsored talks in Sweden on a cease-fire in Hodeida, through which about 70 percent of food aid and other imports come.
+They said the fighting south and east of Hodeida began Saturday night and continued until Sunday afternoon, a development that does not bode well for a cease-fire in Hodeida, whose port sees about 70 percent of Yemen’s food aid and other imports coming into the country.

-The cease-fire is expected to go into force Tuesday, according to the officials, who spoke on condition of anonymity because they were not authorized to brief the media.
+The cease-fire is expected to go into effect Tuesday, according to the Yemeni officials, who spoke on condition of anonymity because they were not authorized to brief the media.

-Yemen’s civil, raging since 2014, has left 22 of its 29 million people in need of aid, according to the U.N.
+Yemen’s civil war, in which a Saudi-led coalition is fighting against the rebels, has pushed much of the country to the brink of famine.
+It has already left 22 of its 29 million people in need of aid, according to the U.N.

 Most Read Nation & World Stories